-A caregiver is a family member or friend who can help you before, during and after your transplant.
-Your caregiver will provide emotional support, care for you when you're not feeling well and work with your team to report any side effects or concerns you may have before, during or after treatment.
+People usually pick a family member or close friend as a caregiver to help before, during and after transplant.
+Your caregiver will provide emotional support, care for you when you're not feeling well and work with your team to report any of your side effects or concerns before, during or after treatment.

-Prior to starting the transplant process, you're required to identify at least one person to be your caregiver.
-Your caregiver will need to be available 24 hours a day, seven days a week for general care, emergencies and to drive you to and from appointments.
-You may also choose two to three backup caregivers who may take turns staying with you.
-Due to your increased risk, your caregiver(s) must agree not to receive any livevirus vaccinations during and after your transplant for 100 days.
+Before you can start the transplant process, you must identify at least one person to be your caregiver.
+Your caregiver will need to be available 24 hours a day, seven days a week for general care, emergencies and transporting you to and from appointments.
+You may also choose two or three backup caregivers who may take turns staying with you.
+Due to your increased risk, your caregivers must agree not to receive any live-virus vaccinations during and after your transplant for 100 days.